Current name: Istanbul

-In 1914 an attempt was made to abolish the Capitulations.
-This step called out a unanimous protest on the part of the foreign Powers who objected to this act, taken as it was without their consent.
-The Treaty of Sevres restored the Capitulations to their former force, though it looks to an eventual establishment of such a regime as will supersede and render unnecessary the peculiar status granted to foreigners by the Capitulations.
+In 1914, as the World War developed, Turkey attempted to abolish the Capitulations.
+This step called out a unanimous protest on the part of the foreign powers.
+The Treaty of Sevres (1920) restored the Capitulations to their former force, though it looks to an eventual establishment of such a regime as will supersede and render unnecessary the peculiar status granted to foreigners by the Capitulations.

 The Interallied Control is in the hands of the High Commissioners of Great Britain, France, and Italy.

-There are two courts: Native courts, over which the Interallied Police have absolutely no control.
-In these only Turkish subjects are tried; and Interallied police courts, in which foreign subjects are tried.
+There are two courts: Native courts, over which the Interallied Police have absolutely no control, in which only Turkish subjects are tried; and Interallied police courts, in which foreign subjects are tried.